arobirosa/computer-repair-ai-assistant-prolog/README.md

 :white_check_mark: An user without training can use the assistant.
 He only needs to how to start the expert system in his language. \
 :x: An user with simple steps can add new causes and symptoms :rage:
 :white_check_mark: The messages and inputs can be internationalised in different languages Prolog isn't expected to be used interacting directly with the user, so I implemented this minimally. \
-- [ ] The assistant works on Windows or can be used with a browser.
+:white_check_mark: The assistant can be used with a browser works on Windows.
 Prolog isn't expected to be used interacting directly with the user
 :white_check_mark: Automatic tests for the assistant can be written \

 ## Should Have
 :white_check_mark: It is possible to log errors, warnings, informational and debug messages.
 On SWI Prolog this is done with print_message/1 as with the i18n \
 - [ ] The entered symptoms can be saved.
-And an user can restored a previously saved session
+And an user can restore a previously saved session. **Possible but not implemented**
-- [ ] The assistant can be integrated in a website or delivered as a separated programme
+:white_check_mark: The assistant can be integrated in a website or delivered as a separated programme
-- [ ] It is possible to add causes which only affect some computer models
+- [ ] It is possible to add causes which only affect some computer models. **Possible but not implemented**

 ## Could have - Nice to have
-- [ ] The assistant can be called from a Java programme
+- [ ] The assistant can be called from a Java programme. **Possible but not implemented**

 ## Won't have

 * Diagnostic using probability because this can be better modelled with **machine learning** and this could make the diagnostic **difficult to explain**

-## TODO Tasks

-Add Areko Consulting Ltd. to the documentation and license

-Try the pack [instant_prolog_docs](https://www.swi-prolog.org/pack/list?p=instant_prolog_docs) to see if it documents predicates better than AI code assistant which work for any programming language.

 # Installation